ipfs/specs/src/routing/http-routing-v1.md

 - `404` (Not Found): must be returned if no matching records are found.
 - `422` (Unprocessable Entity): request does not conform to schema or semantic constraints.

+#### Response Headers

+- `Content-Type`: the content type of this response, which MUST be `application/json` or `application/x-ndjson` (see [streaming](#streaming)).
+- `Last-Modified`: the timestamp of the resolution.
+- `Cache-Control: public, max-age={TTL}`: cache TTL returned with the response.
+When present, it SHOULD be short for responses that do whose resolution ended in no results (e.g. 15 seconds), and MAY be longer for responses that have results (e.g. 5 minutes).
+- `Vary: Accept`: allows intermediate caches to play nicely with the different possible content types.

 #### Response Body

 ```json